voxpupuli/puppet-icinga2/README.md

 set this parameter to `false`.
 By default this parameter is `true`.
 It's also possible to assign your own directory.
 This directory and must be managed outside of this module as file resource with tag icinga2::config::file.

-##### `repositoryd`
-`repository.d` is removed since Icinga 2 2.8.0, set to true (default) will handle the directory.
-This Parameter will change to false by default in v2.0.0 and will be removed in the future.

 #### Class: `icinga2::feature::checker`
 Enables or disables the `checker` feature.